LauraBattagliola/Simulation-of-Advected-Random-Fields/README.md

 Let $$X_S(s)$$ be a spatial random field with covariance function $$c_XX(h)$$ and spectral density $$S_{XX}(k)$$, where $$s, h \in \mathbb{R}^2$$ are spatial coordinates and $$k \in \mathbb{R}^2$$ is the wavenumber.

-The models below define space-time random fields Z(s,t) by advecting X_S in different ways:
+The models below define space-time random fields Z(s,t) by advecting X_S in different ways.
+Specifically, the Frozen Field model is the simplest but most unrealistic one, already studied in the literature.
+We propose generalizations of it such that the perfect correlation in time is broken.

 ### Frozen Field (FF)
 A spatial field advected by constant velocity $v$: